Polytetrafluoroethylene (PTFE) Market Size

 By Application

-- Electrical & Electronics: PTFE is extensively used in electronics for wire insulation, cable coatings, and circuit boards due to its high dielectric strength and thermal stability.
-Its application is critical in the production of 5G infrastructure and advanced IoT devices.
+- Electrical & Electronics: Accounting for 22% of the demand, PTFE is used in cable insulation, circuit boards, and connectors due to its high dielectric strength and thermal stability.

 Polytetrafluoroethylene (PTFE) Market Regional Outlook